Lorenzo-Giardi/algorithmic-pricing/README.md

 # Algorithmic Pricing
-Environments and algorithms for studying the emergence of cooperation among multiple pricing algorithms driven by reinforcement learning.
+Environments and algorithms for studying the natural emergence of cooperation among multiple pricing algorithms driven by reinforcement learning and its implications for competition policy.

 ## Environments
 * Single agent prisoner dilemma (playing vs tit-for-tat opponent)